hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 *to be added*

-A Scheduled Script in Netsuite reads the JSON file from SFTP, allocating locations to the orders within Netsuite by updating order records.
-Additionally, it creates fulfillment records in Netsuite based on the HotWax Commerce shipment data using the N/Record module of Netsuite.
+A Scheduled Script in NetSuite reads the JSON file from SFTP, allocating locations to the orders within NetSuite by updating order records.
+Additionally, it creates fulfillment records in NetSuite based on the HotWax Commerce shipment data using the N/Record module of NetSuite.

 **SuiteScript**
 ```